 gave Hick's GOP opponent, Bob Beauprez, a whopping 10-point advantage.

-With that survey out, the Colorado governor election
+With that survey out, the Colorado governor election is now projected

 to stay with Hickenlooper by a still-close three-point margin.